gsadhas/deep-reinforcement-learning/continuous-control-ddpg/Readme.md

 # Solution
 This is an episodic task.
 We can solve the environment in one of the two ways,
 * Version 1 - Train only one agent.
 In order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
 In this Github repo, the environment is solved using Deep Deterministic Policy Gradients [(DDPG)](https://arxiv.org/abs/1509.02971) algorithm.
+	* How DDPG works
+		* DPPG is an actor-critic network we use to mitigate the limitation of Deep Q Networks (DQN).
+DQN is not good for continuous action space
+		* It uses actor and critic networks.
+Actor network approximates the optimal policy to output best believed action for the given state.
+Critic network evaluates the optimal action value function using the best believed action from the actor network.
+		* DDPG uses two copies of network weights for both actor and critic, one for regular network and another one for target network.
+Both actor and critic has one regular network and one target network.
+We train the regular network, and use the target network for prediction to stablize the training.
+		* DDPG uses two main components, soft updates and replay buffer.
+Through soft updates, target network is updated with regular network weights i.e ~ 0.01% of regular network weights are blended into target networks.

 * Version 2 - Train 20 agents in parallel (TODO)

 # Installation requirements